Rukenshia/coffeebot/README.md

 # Coffeebot

-This bot pairs all Rocket.Chat users of a server every Monday for a cup of coffee, lunch or whatever you feel like.
+This bot helps users to find someone to have a cup of coffee with via RocketChat.
+It encourages social activity within a group of people, e.g. coworkers.
+All users of a server are paired every Monday and get another person proposed.

 ## Lambda

 The lambda is written in Go, hence Go1.9 is required.
+The infrastructure needs to be deployed on AWS.

 ## Deployment